miamtech/mealz-documentation/docs/web_ssr/set-up-and-usage/login-and-logout.md

 ## When Mealz scripts are not active

-If your user logs in when Mealz scripts are not active, there is the question of what to do the next time our components are displayed.
+If a user logs in when the Mealz scripts are not active, you need to decide how to handle the situation the next time our components are displayed.

-If at this moment on startup you do the startup "normally" and pass to us the user-id, Mealz will treat the new user as-is and not as a continuation of the previous user.
-Which is fine, except if your website autorises unlogged carts and if the unlogged user had already pushed some recipes to cart.
+If, at startup, you proceed normally and pass the user ID to us, Mealz will treat the new user as a new session rather than a continuation of the previous session.
+This is generally acceptable, except if your website allows unlogged carts and the unlogged user had already added some recipes to the cart.

 > **If that happens, the user will lose the recipes they had previously added to their cart !**

-To avoid this situation, there is a route you can call to inform Mealz that the unlogged user with a authless-id has logged and to transfer their current cart to their user-id:
+To avoid this situation, you can call a specific route to inform Mealz that an unlogged user with an authless-id has logged in, and to transfer their current cart to their new user-id:

 The route to **transfer the authless basket**: